 Plea Bargaining Under Nigerian Law

-A Plea bargain in ordinary parlance is a negotiated term of settlement in criminal trials between the prosecution and the accused, wherein the accused pleads guilty to a lesser offence or reduced charge in exchange for a reduction in sentence or dismissal of the charges,[1] which is finally accepted by the Court.
+A plea bargain in ordinary parlance is a negotiated term of settlement in criminal trials between the prosecution and the accused, wherein the accused pleads guilty to a lesser offence or reduced charge in exchange for a reduction in sentence or dismissal of the charges,[1] which is finally accepted by the Court.
 Simpliciter, plea bargaining means a ‘conviction without trial.’
 There are different types of plea bargain.
-Most specifically, are the Charge bargain in which a prosecutor agrees to drop some of the counts or reduce the charge to a less serious offence in exchange for a plea of either guilty or no contest from the Defendant.
+Most specifically, is the charge bargain in which a prosecutor agrees to drop some of the counts or reduce the charge to a less serious offence in exchange for a plea of either guilty or no contest from the Defendant.
 The second type of bargain is a plea bargain in which a prosecutor agrees to recommend a lighter sentence in exchange for a plea of either guilty or no contest from the Defendant.[2]
-There is also a type of plea bargain called the count bargain, in which a Defendant who is faced with multiple charges will be allowed to plead guilty to fewer counts of the charge.
-This is however not a common form of plea bargain as it only applies to Defendants who are faced with multiple charges.[3]
+There is also the count bargain, in which a Defendant who is faced with multiple charges will be allowed to plead guilty to fewer counts of the charge.
+This is however not a common form of the plea bargain as it only applies to Defendants who are faced with multiple charges.[3]

 Plea Bargain – Historical Background

-The origin of Plea Bargain could be traced to the American legal system in the eighteenth century.
+The origin of the plea bargain can be traced to the American legal system in the eighteenth century.
 It began by convention but after it was accepted by the Courts, it became entrenched in the Federal and state criminal procedure rules.

-Plea bargain as a concept was not known in Nigerian Criminal Justice jurisprudence until 2004.
+Plea bargaining as a concept was not known in Nigerian Criminal Justice jurisprudence until 2004.
 It became known and applied with the establishment of the Economic and Financial Crimes Commission (EFCC) Act following increased level of corruption, as the concept was provided for under Section 14(2) of the EFCC Act.
-This concept of Plea Bargain was also boldly institutionalised by Lagos State House of Assembly in the Administration of Criminal Justice Law 2011, Laws of Lagos State.[6]
+This concept of the plea bargain was also boldly institutionalized by Lagos State House of Assembly in the Administration of Criminal Justice Law 2011, Laws of Lagos State.[6]

 Plea Bargaining under the EFCC Act